Skip to content

 // Path to Chromium (adjust for your environment)

-cwd: path.join(homedir(), "AppData/Local/Chromium/Application"),
+cwd: path.resolve(homedir(), "AppData/Local/Chromium/Application"),

 script: "chrome.exe",